 Recently, Nat Eliason detailed his process for making podcast listening actionable and efficient in an inspiring article.
 Specifically, he uses Airr to generate a transcript and creates annotations from a podcast.
 Eliason then uses Readwise, which automatically exports his content to Roam Research, where it stores information and creates relationships, all for better learning.

 Nat Eliason also saw the business opportunity in this approach.
 For some time now, he has been monetizing access to "a portion of his second digital brain" by providing access to his 250 book notes.
 The pitch on his site is clear: "If you were to buy all these books, you would pay about $3,000.
 If you then spent 3 to 6 hours reading each book and 1 to 2 hours taking notes, it would take between 800 and 1,600 hours to recreate all of that."
 How much does it cost to have lifetime access to this brain food? $25.

 $32,200 in revenue for an Evernote notebook of Nat Eliason's reading notes!
 In April 2020, he raised $3,220, his best month.
 He has been generating over $1,000/month since November 2019 and over $500/month since December 2018.

 What can we take away from all this?

-The curator has a bright future ahead provided that they take a serious look at their processes and tools and accompanies his/her communities for a better learning experience.
+The curator has a bright future ahead provided that they take a serious look at their processes and tools and accompanies their communities for a better learning experience.